 Want to keep current with the Village?
 Bookmark our blog for news and updates!

 Brooke Smokelin E-RYT, is an IKYTA certified Kundalini Yoga Teacher, Yoga Therapist, Sound Healer, and Musician. www.chakrayogahealing.com

 Co-facilitated by Kristy Weidner, LCSW and Michael Lubbert, E-RYT 500

-This 5-week series combines the tools of yoga with therapy to address the external and internal tensions that arise daily in our social relationships and sense of our selves.
+This on-going series combines the tools of yoga with therapy to address the external and internal tensions that arise daily in our social relationships and sense of our selves.
 A therapeutic practice of yoga addresses tensions on both global and specific levels: the breath is our number one tool to bring calm to body and mind, and with the support of that calmness, we can begin to observe our conflicts—and our possibilities surrounding those conflicts—without the extra noise of hopelessness, negativity, or catastrophizing.
 Through this process we begin to understand what loving ourselves truly means.